moby/moby/integration/network/bridge/iptablesdoc/templates/new-daemon.md

      Docker won't add rules to the DOCKER-USER chain, it's only for user-defined rules.
      It's (mostly) kept at the top of the by deleting it and re-creating after each new network is created, while traffic may be running for other networks.
+  2. Early ACCEPT for any RELATED,ESTABLISHED traffic to a docker bridge.
+This rule matches against an `ipset` called `docker-ext-bridges-v4` (`v6` for IPv6).
+The set contains the CIDR address of each docker network, and it is updated as networks are created and deleted.
+     So, this rule could be set up during bridge driver initialisation.
+But, it is currently set up when a network is created, in [setupIPTables][11].
-  2. Unconditional jump to DOCKER-ISOLATION-STAGE-1.
+  3. Unconditional jump to DOCKER-ISOLATION-STAGE-1.
-     Set up during network creation by [setupIPTables][11], which ensures it appears after the jump to DOCKER-USER (by deleting it and re-creating, while traffic may be running for other networks).
+     Set up during network creation by [setupIPTables][12], which ensures it appears after the jump to DOCKER-USER (by deleting it and re-creating, while traffic may be running for other networks).
-  3. ACCEPT RELATED,ESTABLISHED packets into a specific bridge network.
-     Allows responses to outgoing requests, and continuation of incoming requests, without needing to process any further rules.
-     This rule is also added during network creation, but the code to do it is in libnetwork, [ProgramChain][12].
-  4. Jump to DOCKER, for any packet destined for a bridge network.
-Added when the network is created, in [ProgramChain][13] ("filterChain" is the DOCKER chain).
+  4. Jump to DOCKER, for any packet destined for any bridge network, identified by matching against the `docker-ext-bridge-v[46]` set.
+Added when the network is created, in [setupIPTables][13].
      The DOCKER chain implements per-port/protocol filtering for each container.
   5. ACCEPT any packet leaving a network, also set up when the network is created, in [setupIPTablesInternal][14].